nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 #### 3.2.1 Add CAP and Number of MCs graded taken

 Adds current CAP and MCs counted into the CAP.
+Exits program if CAP is invalid (to be rectified later).
+[i.e. negative CAP or CAP > 5.0]

 Input:
 `1`